-2 The development approach for cryostats (or Dewars) is illustrated in Figure 4-11.
+2 The development approach for metallic cryostats (or Dewars) and batteries is illustrated in Figure 4-10 (non-hazardous leakage) and Figure 4-13 (hazardous leakage).

-3 The development approach for heat pipes is illustrated in Figure 4-12.
+3 The development approach for metallic heat pipes, loop heat pipes, capillary pumped loops is illustrated in Figure 4-9.

-4 The development approach for hazardous fluids containers is illustrated in Figure 4-13.
+4 The development approach for metallic hazardous fluids containers is illustrated in Figure 4-13.

 5 Failure mode demonstration as per clause 5.3 is sometimes specified for heat pipes by the customer.